QMA vs. QCMA and Pseudorandomness: Introduction

 \item The oracle separations of Li, Liu, Pelecanos, and Yamakawa~\cite{li2024classical} and Ben-David and Kundu~\cite{ben2024oracle} are based on the Yamakawa-Zhandry problem~\cite{yamakawa2024verifiable}.
 An attractive feature of these problems is that the Yamakawa-Zhandry problem is based on random boolean functions (rather than on random permutations as the $\Components$ problem is).
 Can a full $\QMA$ vs. $\QCMA$ separation be obtained from a problem inspired by Yamakawa-Zhandry, assuming \Cref{conj:simplified} (the pseudorandomness conjecture in the random oracle model)?

 \item Can it be shown that, for the specific oracle problems considered in this paper or in other works (e.g., the $\Components$ problem), a classical witness in a $\QCMA$ protocol effectively fixes a subset of coordinates of the oracle?
-In our paper we relied on the full power of the pseudorandomness conjecture to argue this, but it is plausible that this can be directly argued for the $\Components$ problem, thus avoiding having to resolve the Aaronson-Ambainis conjecture (although that is very much a worthwhile outcome!). \end{enumerate}
+In our paper we relied on the full power of the pseudorandomness conjecture to argue this, but it is plausible that this can be directly argued for the $\Components$ problem, thus avoiding having to resolve the Aaronson-Ambainis conjecture or related questions (although that is also a worthwhile outcome!). \end{enumerate}